tomcuel/Boulogne_Half_Marathon_Analysis/README.md

 By leveraging K-Means, we can better **understand different running profiles and refine race analysis strategies**!

 ###### How I did it ?
-- Using **Scikit-Learn** Python librairy, for a more effictive approach
+- Using **Scikit-Learn** Python library, for a more effictive approach
 - **By hand** to know the whole algorithm without blindly applying the Python method The by-hand method was a bit slower but the results are pretty similar.
 Still, the app results are used using the auto K-means clustering using Scikit-Learn.